 Eventually, Kyle makes it back to Quinzel’s office as she tells the not-so-good doctor that Gordon has just found out about her puppeteer’s recent murder.
 From there, Helena proceeds to give her what she’s just acquired: a disc containing every single detail about her team’s headquarters within the clock tower.
 Harleen then asks why she didn’t kill Barbara, to which Kyle assumes that she wasn’t ordered to do so.
 As such, Quinzel assures her that she’ll rectify that oversight next time.

 Back at the clock tower, Alfred gives Babs some smelling salt as she wakes up and tells him that things have just gotten very serious for them.
 From there, she contacts Dinah and tells her to return to base since Huntress has been compromised.
 Afterwards, Redmond tells Det.
-Reese something has bad has happened to Helena and that she has to get back to the clock tower.
+Reese that something bad has happened to Helena and that she has to get back to the clock tower.
 Suddenly, they’re met upon by Huntress as they attempt to escape via the elevator.
 However, she kicks at the controls and makes the lift inoperable before she begins to punch through the wooden door in an attempt to harm them.

 With Dinah and Jesse in serious trouble, Barbara decides to take matters into her own hands as she takes out the neural-response coupler.
 Even though she’s made some improvements upon it since the last time she wore it, Pennyworth warns her that she would be tempting fate with both her spinal cord & her nervous system and that she’ll wind up dead either by the device or out in the field.
 Gordon says that while she’s aware of the risks, she doesn’t have any other options.
 Meanwhile, Harleen proceeds to carry out her plan as she approaches a group of cops and hypnotizes them into becoming her own armada.